othercodes/blog/pages/02.blog/bounded-context/blog_item.en.md

     'og:author': otherCode
     'twitter:card': summary_large_image
     'twitter:title': 'Bounded Context | otherCode'
+    'twitter:description': 'A bounded context is a logical division where a business problem and its solution are fully defined.'
     'twitter:site': '@othercode'
     'twitter:creator': '@othercode'
     'twitter:image': 'https://othercode.io/user/pages/02.blog/bounded-context/featured.jpg'
     'article:published_time': '2020-04-19T15:34:00+10:00'
-    'article:modified_time': '2024-05-03T15:04:24+10:00'
+    'article:modified_time': '2024-05-11T11:38:45+10:00'
     'article:author': otherCode
-    description: 'A bounded context is a logical division where a business problem and its solution are fully defined.'
     keywords: 'ddd, bounded context, bounded contexts, domain, domain model, domain model, model'
 date: '18-04-2020 15:34'
 publish_date: '19-04-2020 15:34'
 aura:
     metadata:
-        description: 'A bounded context is a logical division where a business problem and its solution are fully defined.'
         keywords: 'ddd, bounded context, bounded contexts, domain, domain model, domain model, model'
     pagetype: article
+    description: 'A bounded context is a logical division where a business problem and its solution are fully defined.'
+    image: featured.jpg
 ---

 A critical aspect when implementing DDD is the correct definition of the Bounded Context (_Contextos Acotados_ in Spanish).
 This will allow us, in turn, to define the aggregates and other elements of our system.
 Ubiquitous Language plays a decisive role in defining each of our bounded contexts.